A degree in Health Science with the Health Care Administration option is designed to build leadership,

 Graduates may also find employment as consultants or with companies serving as vendors to the healthcare

-industry, as well as governmental healthcare agencies.
+industry, as well as government healthcare agencies.
 This program provides training for positions in which

 clinical knowledge expertise is applied in a health care leadership and administrative environment.